piyush14298/minima/README.md

 ### Hide Text
 Activate by selecting text and double-tapping control.
 A class will be added to make the text visible only on hover, slowly.

+### Replace Image
+Activate by holding shift and clicking on the image.
+A gallery of images will populate the screen and you can select a image that you'd like to replace the original image.

 Include in a page by copying the following text into the JavaScript console: var script = document.createElement('script');
    script.src = '//github.com/saurya/minima/blob/main/textok/hide_text.js';